The core degenerate scenario for the type Ia supernova SN 2020eyj: A core degenerate (CD) scenario for SN 2020eyj

-We evolve two stellar models with zero age main sequence (ZAMS) masses of $M_{\rm ZAMS}=5 M_\odot$ and $M_{\rm ZAMS}=7 M_\odot$, both with an initial metalicity of $Z=0.001$, with version 22.05.1 of the stellar evolution code Modules for Experiments in Stellar Astrophysics (\textsc{mesa}; \citealt{Paxtonetal2011, Paxtonetal2013, Paxtonetal2015, Paxtonetal2018, Paxtonetal2019}) in its single star mode.
-Changing the initial metalicity to $Z=0.02$ makes the stellar radius somewhat larger (by $\simeq 10 \%$) during the relevant evolutionary phases, the CO core mass and the helium-rich layer mass in the core somewhat smaller (by $\simeq 25 \%$), and the expansion of the helium-rich core somewhat smaller (by $\simeq 35\%$ for the $5M_\odot$ model and by $\simeq 25\%$ for the $7M_\odot$ model).
+Changing the initial metalicity to $Z=0.02$ makes the stellar radius somewhat larger (by $\simeq 10 \%$) during the relevant evolutionary phases (see below), the CO core mass and the helium-rich layer mass in the core somewhat smaller (by $\simeq 25 \%$), and the expansion of the helium-rich core somewhat smaller (by $\simeq 35\%$ for the $5M_\odot$ model and by $\simeq 25\%$ for the $7M_\odot$ model).
+When we strip the hydrogen-rich envelope of a $7M_\odot$ model with $Z=0.02$ instead of $Z=0.001$ that we present in section \ref{subsec:CoreStripped}, we find that the helium-rich core suffers an even somewhat larger expansion in the second expansion phase to engulf the WD companion.
 We conclude that changing the metalicity from $Z=0.001$ to $Z=0.02$ changes nothing substantial in the evolutionary channel we study here.
-We present the results for the $Z=0.001$ cases.
+We therefore present the results only for the $Z=0.001$ cases.

 In Fig. \ref{fig:HRdiagram} we present the evolution of the two models on the HR diagram from their ZAMS to the time when the mass of helium-rich layer of the core becomes very small.

 We demand from the core of the star to have a large enough CO core so that a merger with the CO WD companion might set a SN Ia explosion in the frame of the CD scenario.
 The CO WD mass is $M_{\rm WD} < 1.1 M_\odot$, and so we demand that the mass of the inner CO core be $M_{\rm CO}>0.3 M_\odot$.
 There is a possibility that the explosion will be of a sub-Chandrasekhar mass WD when helium ignites first.
 For example, the less-dense object in the binary, which is either the core or the WD, has a helium layer.
 The denser component of the binary tidally destroys that object, and the He-carbon mixture around the denser component is ignited first and triggers an explosion in the CO denser component (e.g., \citealt{Peretsetal2019}; but see \citealt{Pakmoretal2021} for another possible outcome).
 In both cases of the CD scenario, the Chandrasekhar mass explosion or the sub-Chandrasekhar mass explosion, we require some delay time to allow the ejected helium to form the CSM at $r> r_{\rm CSM,in}\simeq 4 \times 10^{15} \cm$.
 For the specific case of SN 2020eyj we require that the He-rich layer in the core, which the merger process ejects, be as massive as the CSM that \cite{Kooletal2022} infer, i.e., $M_{\rm He-r} \ga M_{\rm csm} > 0.3 M_\odot$ (section \ref{sec:SN2020eyj}).
 We demand here $M_{\rm He-r} > 0.4 M_\odot$.
 We mark by a thick-green line on the two panels of Fig. \ref{fig:HRdiagram} the evolutionary phase when the core obeys both conditions.